Jack Penrod

-Jack Penrod is an American entrepreneur.
-He is the founder and owner of Nikki Beach Worldwide, a global luxury lifestyle and hospitality brand.
+Jack Penrod (June 25, 1939 – February 3, 2025) was an American businessman.
+He was the founder and owner of Nikki Beach Worldwide, a global luxury lifestyle and hospitality brand.
 Before founding Nikki Beach, Penrod was the founder and owner of Penrod's Beach Club in Daytona Beach, Fort Lauderdale, and Miami.
-Prior to the club's business, Jack Penrod was the largest McDonald's franchise owner in the Florida in the 1980s.
+Prior to the club's business, Penrod was the largest McDonald's franchise owner in Florida in the 1980s.

-Career
+Life and career

 McDonald's

 Penrod started his career with McDonald's Restaurant Corporation in 1969 as a line cook.
-Penrod eventually became the largest franchise owner of the McDonald's brand Restaurant in the Florida with 16 Restaurants.
+Penrod eventually became the largest franchise owner of the McDonald's brand Restaurant in Florida with 16 Restaurants.

 Wuv's

 For six years Penrod created and expanded a chain of hamburger restaurants under the name of Wuv's International, Inc., based in Ft.
 Lauderdale Florida.
 The firm filed for Chapter 11 in 1981.

 Penrod's Beach Club

-After the franchise business, Jack Penrod turned his attention toward the entertainment, nightlife, and hospitality industry.
+After the franchise business, Penrod turned his attention toward the entertainment, nightlife, and hospitality industry.
 Penrod opened several clubs in Daytona Beach, Ft.
 Lauderdale, and Miami.
 Penrod's Beach Club in Fort Lauderdale attracted up to half a million patrons each spring break.

-After working with the city of Miami, in 1985 Jack decided to move his operations to Miami South Beach.
+After working with the city of Miami, in 1985 Jack decided to move his operations to Miami Beach.
 Before opening in Miami Beach, Penrod spent the first few years traveling through the United States to promote the opening of Penrod's Beach Club in Miami Beach.
-Three years later, Penrod's Beach Club opened its doors of a $4 million entertainment complex at One Ocean Drive, Miami.
+Three years later, Penrod's Beach Club opened its doors of a $4 million entertainment complex at One Ocean Drive, Miami Beach.